 Here are some tips which will help you get the most out of riding in the snow regardless of what bike you prefer to use.

 1. Adjust Tire pressure.

-Most important factor for gaining traction in the snow with the exception of studded tires.
-Fat bikes run tire pressures of less than 10 PSI.
+The most important factor for gaining traction in the snow is tire pressure.
+A fat bike specific low pressure gauge (#ad) is a great investment.
+Fat bikes run tire pressures of less than 5 PSI.
 This allows for some built in shock absorption, as well as more surface area that is in contact with the ground.
 This rule is also in effect with (skinny) bikes in snow.
 You will get roughly 50% better traction if you decrease your pressure by about 50%.
-You won’t need to worry about a blown tube, as the speeds you will be travelling at are low and everything that could pop a tire is padded by a layer of snow.
+You won’t need to worry about a blown tube, as the speeds you will be traveling at are low and everything that could pop a tire is padded by a layer of snow.

 2. Ride with Flat pedals.

 Once you stop and place your foot in the snow or hike-a-bike (which you will do), you will have a hard time getting your cleat back into your pedal.
 Ride with flats!
 This also allows you to wear hiking boots (high top, water proof) and can save you from buying specific winter riding boots.
 We like the Crank Brothers Stamp (#ad) pedals because they come in a large size which is great for boots.